 Originally, there was a flat, dirt covered roof on the school.
 A peaked, shingled roof was added in 1912 or 1913.
 The interior walls, originally bare and chinked logs, were plastered in 1935.
 The first desks were homemade, constructed of pine, and seated two students each.
 These were sometimes used to quiet unruly students.
 The teacher would seat a troublesome boy with a girl, and the resulting blow to his ego would often bring him under control.

 A Day in the Life of a Teacher

 Teachers taught the "three-Rs" to the eight grades at the one-room school.
 If a teacher felt qualified and had enough textbooks, other subjects such as geography, were added.

-In 1900, the building was loaned to the Wayne County School District for the first county approved classes.
-Nettie, then 22, was the first authorized teacher.
-She was paid $70 a month while her male counterparts received $80 per month.
-Classes of varying sizes, continued until 1941 when the school was discontinued for lack of students.
 In 1964, the National Park Service nominated the school to the National Register of Historic Places and subsequently restored the structure to the 1930s period.
-Today, the school stands in its original location alongside Utah Highway 24.
+Today, the school stands in its original location, although Utah Highway 24 was added in 1962.
 Visitors may peer through the windows into the furnished structure and imagine what school was like, so long ago.
 Those with a good imagination can still hear that old school bell ring.